Does Goat Milk Soap Go Bad?

 "LOVE, LOVE, LOVE the Sandalwood Goat Milk Soap!
 Very light fragrance, which is nice!
 Soap leaves skin so soft." - Sharon W.

-Unlike many soapmakers, we don't add any artificial heat during this curing process.
-Our tests show that soap allowed to cure around room temperature is better for your skin than soap where heat artificially speeds up the curing process.
+Unlike many soapmakers, we don’t add any artificial heat during the curing process.
+Our research and extensive testing has shown that when allowed to cure at room temperature, soap is better for the skin; compared to soap that has been heated to speed up the curing process.

 "Love the Castile Olive Oil soap!
 So gentle on skin." - Arlene S.

-And because there is no milk left to spoil, bar soaps do not require any chemical preservatives to keep it safe.
+And because there is no milk left to spoil, the bar soaps do not require any chemical preservatives to keep the bar safe from perishing.

 Is all Goat Milk Soap Safe?